open-spaced-repetition/fsrs4anki/docs/tutorial.md

-The [FSRS section of the Anki manual](https://docs.ankiweb.net/deck-options.html#fsrs) is based on this tutorial, it's recommended to read the Anki manual because the tutorial will no longer be receiving updates.
+# The [FSRS section of the Anki manual](https://docs.ankiweb.net/deck-options.html#fsrs) is based on this tutorial, it's recommended to read the Anki manual because this tutorial will no longer be receiving updates.

 If you find this tutorial helpful, I'd be grateful if you could give it a star.